-3.4.16.5 Antennae
+3.4.16.5.
+Antennae

-No type of antennae. television. amateur radio, or other shall be pennitted unless approved by the Committee.
+No type of antennae, television, amateur radio, or other shall be permitted unless approved by the Committee.

-3.4.16.6 Trash Receptacles
+3.4.16.6.
+Trash Receptacles

-All trash receptacles are to be removed from the street within 8 hours after trash pickup and stored in the garage or behind a wall and not be visible from neighboring properties.
+All trash receptacles are to be removed from the street within 8 hours after trash pickup and stored in the garage or behind a wall and not visible from neighboring properties.

-3.4.16.7 Flags and Flagpoles.
+3.4.16.7.
+Flags and Flagpoles

-Flagpoles must not exceed twenty feet (20') in height and the color must be minimally intrusive.
+Flagpoles must not exceed twenty feet (20') in height and color must be minimally intrusive.

 - Only one flagpole may be installed and may only be used to fly the United States flag.
-The flag may not be greater than three by five feet (3' x 5'). - The flag may be flown from dawn to dusk only, may not be illuminated, and proper flag etiquette must be followed. - The flag and flagpole must be maintained so as not to deteriorate. rust. tatter or otherwise become unsightly.
+The flag may nor be greater than three feet by five feet (3' x 5'). - The flag may be flown from dawn to dusk only, may not be illuminated, and proper flag etiquette must be followed. - The flag and flagpole must be maintained so as to not deteriorate, rust, tatter or otherwise become unsightly.

-3.4.17 WALLS
+3.4.17.
+WALLS

-3.4.17.1 General
+3.4.17.1.
+General

 Solid walls are prohibited along natural open space.
-Privacy walls shall not be over 6'-0" and shall, whenever possible consist of 1/2 solid and 1/2 open steel (wrought iron) picket view fence.
+Privacy walls shall not be over 6'-0'' and shall whenever possible consist of $\frac{1}{2}$ solid and $\frac{1}{2}$ open steel (wrought iron) picket view fence.

-3.4.17.2 Perimeter Walls
+3.4.17.2.
+Perimeter Walls

 Perimeter walls on the property line are discouraged.
-It is most desirable when low patio walls define the edge between the Private Zone and the Natural Area.
+It is more desirable when low patio walls define the edge between the Private Zone and the Natural Area.
 (Ref.
-Section 9.0 Landscaping.)
+Section 9.0 Landscaping)

-3.4.17.3 Service/Storage Yard Walls
+3.4.17.3.
+Service/Storage Yard Walls